aelhirach/aelhirach-blog-gatsby/posts/search-algorithms-in-ai-part1-blind-searches.md

 - Optimal searches : Branch and bound (BB)

 In the first tutorial we are going to explain two fundamental Blind searches Depth First Search (DFS) & Breath First Search (BFS).
 In the next tutorials, we will learn the two other categories of search algorithms, namely Heuristic & Optimal searches.
-A the end of this,  The code for this program can be found in its entirety in my github account, the link being here:- https://github.com/aelhirach/AIAlgorithms
+A the end of this tutorial series, we will solve a maze game (labyrinth) with all those search algorithms.
+The code for this program can be found in its entirety in my github account, the link being here:- https://github.com/aelhirach/AIAlgorithms.

 ## What is Artificial Intelligence & Search algorithms